Q: What is a Crate Pro Style Template?

 A: Excellent question.
 To simplify the design process and help users worldwide easily identify their preferred construction style.
 Crate Pro uses Style Templates.
 Selecting the correct style template as your starting point of a new crate design will greatly reduce your labor times and chances of design errors.
 As part of your initial set-up we recommend selecting a number of styles that meet your needs and setting them as 'Preferred'

 A 'Style Template' is the construction methodology of the crate design.
 It determines the orientation of the materials as they relate to other materials in your crate.
 The actual materials used (such as a 1x4 versus a 2x4) do not determine the Style template.
-Users will be able to preset up to five unique Material Groups that can be selected with a single click to build the same style template.
+Users will be able to preset up to five unique Material Groups that can be selected with a single click to build the selected style template.

 Crate Pro uses a simple to understand naming convention to help users select the Style Template that fits their particular needs.
-Textured images of the current Style Templates are located in the Image Gallery on www.WoodenCRATES.org

 Help finding your styles is available to customers with maintenance.
-Please review the requirements at the bottom of this article to ensure we can help.

 Explanation of Style Template Naming: